The vision of the charity is to create a society where people can be free from abuse and poverty and its mission is to:

 Help those in crisis with emergency support and welfare provision.

-We have a board of 4 trustees with 3 out of our 4 trustees coming from the local community.
-We employ 7 fulltime and 8 part-time staff with a core base of 20 trained volunteers.
+We have a board of 6 trustees with 5 out of our 6 trustees coming from the local community.
+We employ 10 full-time and 6 part-time staff with a core base of 20 trained volunteers and community champions.

 We are accredited by the Financial Conduct Authority to provide money and debt advice and insolvency options.